0xSulpiride/marie-fourier.github.io/content/posts/gas-puzzles-writeups.md

     You are 75 above the target
 ```

-Setting slot value from zero to non-zero costs 20k gas\
+Setting a slot value from zero to non-zero costs 20k gas\
-So one thing we can do here is setting the value of `lastPurchaseTime` to 1 so the slot is already set a non-zero value when `purchaseToken` is called for the first time.\
+So, one thing we can do here is setting the value of `lastPurchaseTime` to 1, so the slot is already set a non-zero value when `purchaseToken` is called for the first time.\
-Setting the slot value from non-zero to non-zero costs still costs 5000 or 2900 depending on whether the slot is cold or warm (whether is was accessed in current transaction before or not)\
+Setting a slot value from non-zero to non-zero costs still costs 5000 or 2900, depending on whether the slot is cold or warm (whether is was accessed in current transaction before or not)\
-In our case `lastPurchaseTime` is accessed before setting it a new value in `require` statement, so `SSTORE` should cost 2900
+In our case, `lastPurchaseTime` is accessed before setting it is set to a new value in the `require` statement, so `SSTORE` should cost 2900 gas
 ```sol
 contract Require {
     uint256 constant COOLDOWN = 1 minutes;